Advice and information for patients

 Keeping your foot and ankle moving can be important to stop structures stiffening up.
 Some basic exercises can be useful in easing your ankle pain and to help it move better.

-When should I see my doctor or physiotherapist?
+When should I see my GP or physiotherapist?

 Many episodes of foot/ ankle pain get better or improve on their own, however you should seek medical advice for the following: